 When and where is Over Here Zine Fest happening?

 The zine fair is on the ground floor.
-There is step-free access from Oldham Street.
+There is an entrance with a step (about 12cm high) on Oldham Street, but there is step-free access from the Tib Street entrance.

 What is happening on the day?